larsgson/bibel-wiki/roadmap.md

 #### *Navigation data*

-WYSIWYG style on-line editing - for titles in new languages
+On-line tools for editing - for titles in new languages

 #### *Local projects*

-Connect a working local "work in progress" repository to the full global published context - i.e. joint navigation with both such local *(un-published)* and published content
+Connect a working local *"work in progress"* repository to the full global published context - i.e. joint navigation with both such local *(still un-published)* and published content

 ### 2.2 Introduce multi media publishing templates